OscarRondon/dotnetProjects/URLShortenerSolution/README.md

 URLShortenerSolution
 [
-	*	Implementation of UsersService Mthods
+	*	Implementation of UrlsService Methods
+	*	UpdateUrlController to use the UrlsService

 ]